Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 What has Bolsonaro said about the attacks?

-Bolsonaro indirectly condemned the attack on Twitter yesterday, saying that invasions of public buildings were not the same as peaceful protests.
+Bolsonaro indirectly condemned the attacks on Twitter on Sunday, saying that invasions of public buildings were not the same as peaceful protests.

-He also rejected the notion that he bore responsibility for the attack, saying there was no evidence to support the claim.
+He also rejected the notion that he bore responsibility for the attacks, saying there was no evidence to support the claim.

 But for months, Bolsonaro has been stoking beliefs that the country's electronic voting system was prone to fraud, even as mounting terrorism threats left the country on edge.